This website uses cookies (cookies) to ensure maximum convenience in using our website. Do you consent to this?

 Guest Editorial Board for the PoL&C special issue:

-Anastassia Zabrodskaja, Estonia
+Anastassia Zabrodskaja, Tallin University, Estonia

-Bernadette Watson, Hong Kong & Australia
+Bernadette Watson, The Hong Kong Polytechnic University, University of Queensland, Hong Kong & Australia

-Camiel Beukeboom, Netherlands
+Camiel Beukeboom, VU University Amsterdam, Netherlands

-Hiroshi Ota, Japan
+Hiroshi Ota, Hitotsubashi University, Japan

-Liz Jones, Malaysia
+Liz Jones, Monash University, Malaysia

-Marko Dragojevic, USA
+Marko Dragojevic, University of Kentucky, USA

-Michal Bilewicz, Poland
+Michal Bilewicz, University of Warsaw, Poland

-Sucharita Belavadi, India
+Sucharita Belavadi, FLAME University, India

 International Organizing Committee: